Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Well-posedness and mean-field convergence

 After some inspection, the particle system \eqref{particle_sys} reveals itself to be non-unique, as it is, since the dynamics may allow for different sets of absorbed particles whenever a particle reaches the origin.
 Thus, it becomes necessary to make a choice.
 In the interbank model of \cite{FS20}, it was shown that a Tarski fixed point argument gives a greatest and least c\`adl\`ag clearing capital solution to \eqref{particle_sys}, and \cite[Proposition 3.1]{FS20} established that selecting the greatest clearing capital solution from for this system amounts to letting the sets of absorbed particles be given by the discrete `cascade condition' that we now describe.
-For the rest of the paper, we will always take this condition to be imposed on \eqref{particle_sys}.